wp-plugins/weaverx-theme-support/readme.txt

 == ChangeLog ==

+= 0.95.1 =
+* Only load if Weaver Xtreme is the active theme.

 = 0.95 =
 * Changed [ site_title ] and [ site_tagline ] to match theme style as option